jlbradley1844/jlbradley1844.github.io/_posts/2022-09-08-sick-societies.md

 My opinion on this is not that one side is right, and another wrong, but that _they're both right_.

+In an affluent society, it is hard to see evidence of actual maladaptive, harmful behavior when people are relatively thriving.
+What might indicate signs of maladaptivity?
-From the point of view of an adaptive society, a society which is constantly losing people is maladapted.
+Perhaps a society which is constantly losing people is maladapted.
 And indeed, one item of concern to many conservatives has been the collapse of birth rates in the developed world.
 While some have noted that this is only a problem if there is some _other_, more appealing society which people are flocking to,